secure-software-engineering/SootFX/UPDATE.md

 3. Missing python requirements:
     - Python requirements can be installed with `pip install -r requirements.txt`

 4. Fixed python implementation issues.
+(Wrong method name)

 5. Fixed NullPointerException when methodFeatureInclusion/methodFeatureExclusion is not specified in config.yaml

 6. NullPointerException when both Inclusion and Exclusion lists are given:
     - Only one of the lists must be provided.
 Now we throw an appropriate exception when both are set.

-7. Fixed NullPointerException when file.getParentFile() returns null.
+7. Fixed NullPointerException when file.getParentFile() returns null in api.SootFX.printMultiSetToCSV.

 8. SootFX wasn't tested with other java version, therefore we recommend using Java 8.